His body of work, and what music means to him

-The National Arts Council (NAC) announced that contemporary artist Song-Ming Ang will be the Singaporean representative for the 58th Venice Biennale held from 11th May to 24th November 2019.
-Curator Michelle Ho has also been appointed to be part of the artistic team, which poses as no surprise since this will be the fourth time the duo has worked together on a project.
+The National Arts Council has announced that contemporary artist Song-Ming Ang will be the country’s representative at the 58th Venice Biennale, held from 11 May to 24 November 2019.
+Curator Michelle Ho has been appointed to be part of the artistic team.
+This comes as no surprise as they have worked together on three other occasions.

-Music For Everyone: Variations on a Theme is the exhibition title for the Singapore Pavilion and will mark the ninth participation for Singapore since 2001.
-The work derives its title from a series of concerts back in the 1970s and 80s organised by our then-Ministry of Culture to encourage public appreciation of the arts.
-Extending Ang's artistic practice of using music as a medium to explore ideas of public involvement and societal trends.
+To mark the country’s ninth participation in the Biennale since 2001, Song-Ming and Michelle will present an exhibition titled Music For Everyone: Variations on a Theme.
+The work derives its title from a series of concerts organised by the then-Ministry of Culture in the 1970s and 1980s to encourage public appreciation of the arts.
+The work is an extension of Song-Ming’s practice of using music as a medium to explore ideas of public involvement and societal trends.

-Multifaceted and will span various media, the work will reflect a new work called Recorder Rewrite while also showcasing developments of his earlier works such as You and I. With an interest in negative space, texture as well as optical illusions.
+Multifaceted and spanning various mediums, the exhibition will reflect Song-Ming’s new work called Recorder Rewrite, while also showcasing developments of his earlier works such as You and I. His interests and explorations of negative space, texture and optical illusions span his entire body of work.

 “There is also a counterpart called auditory illusions.
 So… this becomes a very methodical way that is based on processes, that we are trying to generate artworks.

-At the moment I am also looking to, for example, origami.
+At the moment, I am also looking to, for example, origami.
 Studying, cutting, folding paper, collaging and trying to build more layers out of it.
 Also looking at the whole, I am sure everyone remembers transparencies from primary school.
-I chanced upon a couple of physics textbooks at a bookstore and i bought them.
-I started scanning a couple of images in which related to things like waves.
+I chanced upon a couple of physics textbooks at a bookstore and I bought them.
+I started scanning a couple of images related to things like waves.
 Which relates to basically everything that is physical.
 Sound is a physical phenomenon.

-This is kind of ongoing as a research at my studio and is something that might, uh, eventually find its way into the Venice presentation.
-Another aspect of my practice apart from working with that more standard formats like pen and paper, which is two dimensional, will be videos."
+This is kind of ongoing as a research at my studio and is something that might eventually find its way into the Venice presentation.
+Another aspect of my practice apart from working with more standard formats like pen and paper, which is two dimensional, will be videos.”

-Videos allow Ang to simultaneously engage the audience with both sound and visuals, perhaps crafting a more wholesome sensory experience for works to have more impact.
-But why does most, if not all, of his works revolve around music?
+Videos allow Song-Ming to engage the audience with both sound and visuals, perhaps crafting a more wholesome sensory experience for works to have a greater impact.
+But why do most, if not all, of his works revolve around music?

-"Music has got the power that, maybe compared to visual art, it’s got the power to emote, it’s got the power to manipulate.
-Actually, if you know anything about what an artists does is in many ways, manipulation.
-It is trying to establish a certain kind of atmosphere, to set the mood and music is really great for doing that."
+“Music has got the power that, maybe compared to visual art, it’s got the power to emote.
+It’s got the power to manipulate.
+Actually, if you know anything about what an artist does is, in many ways, manipulation.
+It is trying to establish a certain kind of atmosphere, to set the mood and music is really great for doing that.”

 With music and sound as the basis of his practice, it naturally segues into participatory works.

-"Another aspect of my artistic practice is what you would call live events, live art, events, participatory works.
-Again for me, it is interesting because when you think about music it is very pervasive.
+“Another aspect of my artistic practice is what you would call live events, live art, events, participatory works.
+Again for me, it is interesting because when you think about music, it is very pervasive.
 It can take on so many forms.
 It can be something very open, like manuscripts and scores are two dimensional and static.
-And in radio, it is a time based media - things moving.
+And in radio, it is a time-based media — things are moving.
 When you get to live events, things really start to open up because you cannot control what happens.

-For me I also appreciate and am interested in contemporary art or the art history from the 60s, 70s, where there was conceptual art, minimalism, Fluxus.
-All these things get people thinking very hard about what art is and challenging the formats in which art can be presented to the people."
+I also appreciate and am interested in contemporary art or art history from the 1960s, 1970s, where there was conceptual art, minimalism, Fluxus.
+All these things get people thinking very hard about what art is and challenging the formats in which art can be presented to the people.”

-One such participatory work will be Guilty Pleasures (2007 - present).
-Described as a listening party, the audience participates by talking about a song that they consider their guilty pleasure, why and then proceed to share that song with everyone.
-A work that evolves with the generations - from having to bring CDs to now just having a playlist on YouTube - this work is something that is still on-going whenever the opportunity arises.
-Ang says that this keeps him on his toes, since he can constantly evolve his work and make new (and good) things.
+One such participatory work will be Guilty Pleasures (2007-present).
+Described as a listening party, the audience participate by talking about a song that they consider their guilty pleasure, why and then proceed to share that song with everyone.
+A work that evolves with the generations — from having to bring CDs to now just having a playlist on YouTube — this work is something that is ongoing whenever the opportunity arises.
+Song-Ming says this keeps him on his toes, since he can constantly evolve his work and make new (and good) things.

 So with his portfolio of works he has done and continues to do, how did this proposal of Music For Everyone: Variations on a Theme come about?